-For most business owners, dealing with a pandemic like this is new territory.
+For most business owners, dealing with a widespread virus like this is new territory.
 Here are some first steps to help you get started.

 The simplest way to lower the risk of infection and contamination is to restrict all non-essential business travel.
 But for those unavoidable business trips, here are a few tips for keeping yourself and everyone else safe.

-As cases of COVID-19 continue to escalate, businesses are issuing work-from-home policies, so employees slow down the virus’ spread.
+Many businesses have issued work-from-home policies so employees slow down the virus’ spread.
 Here are a few tips for a seamless transition to a remote workforce:

 Working remotely can leave employees feeling disconnected from teams and co-workers.
 But teamwork is an important ingredient for productivity.
 Here are a few tips to help keep employees’ connections thriving:

 - Schedule and prioritize virtual hangouts with team members: Put time on the calendar just to catch up with co-workers and maintain personal relationships.

 - Consider creating a virtual water cooler: Start a dedicated chat channel or video conference link that’s live all day.
 Employees can pop in and out as time permits, much like meeting in the breakroom.